TharunPR/32Bit-ALU_Synthesis/README.md

-# Exp-No:5 - 32 Bit ALU-Synthesize the Gate Level Netlist and tabulate Area and Power reports..(Using Genus in Cadence)
+# Exp-No:5 - 32 Bit ALU-Synthesize the Gate Level Netlist and tabulate Area and Power reports.(Using Genus in Cadence)

 **Aim:** <br>
 <br>